 Access to the exhibition is available to all visitors and is free as part of standard entry to the Minster.

 Click HERE to download a digital booklet of the exhibition.

 Click HERE for our exhibition Social Story.

-Click HERE to bookmark our audio description page ahead of your visit.
+Click HERE to find our audio description page ahead of your visit.